filecoin-project/FIPs/FRCs/frc-f3_delegated_authority.md

 ### Why was this done as an FRC rather than as addition to the F3 FIP?

 [F3 FIP-0086](https://github.com/filecoin-project/FIPs/blob/master/FIPS/fip-0086.md) focuses on the protocol changes, which already has community agreement to ship.
 This was separated out because it's a discussion on _how_ to deliver the protocol changes that have already been approved.
 We didn't want the community acceptance of FIP-0086 to be clouded by the delivery vehicle.
-In addition, we forsee this proposed "delegated authority" approach being a potential pattern to learn from or use again in the future as the ecosystem seeks to move faster while still having safety and community transparency.
+In addition, we foresee this proposed "delegated authority" approach being a potential pattern to learn from or use again in the future as the ecosystem seeks to move faster while still having safety and community transparency.
 As a result, we thought this potential case study should be more easily addressed and referenced if it wasn't buried within an already very long FIP.

 ### Why do implementations only hardcode the contract address vs. other metadata?

 From a threat model perspective, the implementation teams are supposed to own the the smart contract.
 In order to be malicious by changing ownership of the smart contract, the "good parameter set" stored within the contract or the contract's logic, they would need to collude.
-If the implementation teams are all colluding for nefarious purposes, we have much bigger problems...
+If the implementation teams are all colluding for nefarious purposes, we have much bigger problems.
 As a result, hard coding in the implementations the owner address or a hash of the of the smart contract code isn't actually buying any extra security.

 ## Copyright
 Copyright and related rights waived via [CC0](https://creativecommons.org/publicdomain/zero/1.0/).